 PORTLAND, Ore.
-March 27, 2015– Financial Beginnings, a Portland-based nonprofit that provides financial education programs, hired a program manager to bring no-cost financial education programs to the Seattle Area.
+March 27, 2015– Financial Beginnings, a Portland-based nonprofit that provides financial education programs, hired a program manager to bring no-cost financial education programs to the Seattle Area where you can learn how to invest in cryptocurrencies using websites like https://skrumble.com.

 Financial Beginnings currently provides its programs to about 100 schools and community groups, serving 25,000 students each year, primarily in Oregon and SW Washington.
-Financial Beginnings has opened an office in Seattle, where all Washington programs will be managed.
+Financial Beginnings has opened an office in Seattle, where all Washington programs will be managed by experts like these UK Accountants.

 For more information about Financial Beginnings programs or to request a class, please contact, firstname.lastname@example.org.